rust-lang/book/src/ch03-01-variables-and-mutability.md

 immutable by default—they’re always immutable.

-You declare constants using the `const` keyword instead of the `let` keyword, and the type of the value *must* be annotated.
-We’re about to cover types and type annotations in the next section, [“Data Types,”][data-types]<!-- ignore --> so don’t worry about the details right now.
+You declare constants using the `const` keyword instead of the `let` keyword, and the data type of the value *must* be annotated.
+We’re about to cover types and type annotations in the next section, [“Data Types”][data-types]<!-- ignore -->, so don’t worry about the details right now.
 Just know that you must always annotate the type.

 Constants can be declared in any scope, including the global scope, which makes them useful for values that many parts of code need to know about.

-The last difference is that constants may be set only to a constant expression, not the result of a function call or any other value that could only be computed at runtime.
+The last difference is that constants can only be set to a constant expression;
+they cannot be the result of a function call or any other value that could only be computed at runtime.

-Here’s an example of a constant declaration where the constant’s name is `MAX_POINTS` and its value is set to 100,000.
-(Rust’s naming convention for constants is to use all uppercase with underscores between words, and underscores can be inserted in numeric literals to improve readability):
+Here’s an example of a constant declaration where the constant’s name is `MAX_POINTS` and its value is set to 100,000:

 ```rust
 const MAX_POINTS: u32 = 100_000;
 ```

+Rust’s naming convention for constants is to use all uppercase with underscores between words.
+Another thing to note is that numeric literals can contain underscores to improve readability.

-Constants are valid for the entire time a program runs, within the scope they were declared in, making them a useful choice for values in your application domain that multiple parts of the program might need to know about, such as the maximum number of points any player of a game is allowed to earn or the speed of light.
+Constants are only accessible within the scope they were declared, but are valid for the entire time a program runs.
+This makes constants a useful choice for values in your application domain that multiple parts of the program might need to know about, such as the speed of light or the maximum number of points a player is allowed to earn in a game.

-Naming hardcoded values used throughout your program as constants is useful in conveying the meaning of that value to future maintainers of the code.
-It also helps to have only one place in your code you would need to change if the hardcoded value needed to be updated in the future.
+Since constants can be used throughout your program, naming hardcoded values as constants is useful to help convey the meaning of those values to future maintainers of the code.
+Using constants also means that if you want to update the hardcoded values in the future, you only need to change the code in one place.

 ### Shadowing

-As you saw in the guessing game tutorial in the [“Comparing the Guess to the Secret Number”][comparing-the-guess-to-the-secret-number]<!-- ignore -->
-section in Chapter 2, you can declare a new variable with the same name as a previous variable, and the new variable shadows the previous variable.
-Rustaceans say that the first variable is *shadowed* by the second, which means that the second variable’s value is what appears when the variable is used.
+As you saw in the guessing game tutorial in the Chapter 2 section [“Comparing the Guess to the Secret Number”][comparing-the-guess-to-the-secret-number]<!-- ignore -->, you can declare a new variable with the same name as a previous variable, making the new variable shadow the previous variable.
+Rustaceans say the first variable is *shadowed* by the second, which means the second variable’s value is what appears when the variable is used.
 We can shadow a variable by using the same variable’s name and repeating the use of the `let` keyword as follows:

 <span class="filename">Filename: src/main.rs</span>